MISP/misp-objects/README.md

 If the unparsed object can be included, a **raw-base64** attribute can be used in the object to import the whole object.

 When the object is created, pull a request on this project.
 We usually merge the objects if it fits existing use-cases.

+## MISP objects documentation

+The MISP objects are documented at the following location in [HTML](https://www.misp-project.org/objects.html) and [PDF](https://www.misp-project.org/objects.pdf).

+The documentation is automatically generated from the MISP objects template expressed in JSON.

 ## What are the advantages of MISP objects versus existing standards?